Mercurial-Hermes/zig-macho/docs/ARCHITECTURE.md

 The canonical parse result is a set of explicit tables plus a containment graph:

 - Entity table: ordered list of structural entities with byte ranges.
-- Metadata tables: typed records for specific entity kinds (FAT, MachHeader).
+- Metadata tables: typed records for specific entity kinds (FAT, MachHeader, load commands, typed commands, sections).
 - Containment graph: explicit parent/child relationships with a semantic kind.
 - Diagnostics: structured list of issues with severity and byte ranges.